OUR BOOK CLUBS

 Sign up below to join our book club mailing list.

-Our Matilda Bookshop Book Club is now 10 years old and is a lively, informal and informative meeting where we chat over the best in Australian fiction, new-release fiction, classics and international fiction.
+Our Matilda Bookshop Book Club has been running for eleven years and is a lively, informal and informative meeting where we chat over the best in Australian fiction, new-release fiction, classics and international fiction.
 The sessions are convened by Molly (who is an author and manager of the bookshop), who has experience teaching literature and creative writing at a tertiary level.
 But most importantly, the evenings are fun and engaging.

 If you are interested in receiving regular information about the book club, please sign up to the newsletter below.